-Enbridge Gas Reclamation Trust is a Qualifying Environmental Trust (the Trust) established by Enbridge Gas Limited (the Sponsor), also known as the Beneficiary, as per the Income Tax Act (Canada), to collect from shippers and set aside funds and invest such funds to cover estimated future pipeline abandonment costs.
+Express Pipeline Reclamation Trust (the Trust) is a Qualifying Environmental Trust established by Express Pipeline Ltd. (the Sponsor), also known as the Beneficiary, as per the Income Tax Act (Canada), to collect from shippers and set aside funds and invest such funds to cover estimated future pipeline abandonment costs.
 This is a requirement for all Canada Energy Regulator (CER) regulated Canadian pipelines.
 The Trust is set up in accordance with CER's regulatory order MH-001-2013 Reasons for Decision dated May 29, 2014.
 The Trust is governed by its Trust Indenture (Trust Agreement) dated January 23, 2015 as amended on September 11, 2015.
 The Trust commenced its operations on January 28, 2015 with no specific term to continue until terminated with the approval of the CER.